Post

 One of the most rewarding things I’ve been doing lately is working on technical products: systems and tools that help other engineers do their work.

-At HubSpot, that was building and operating the Apache HBase distributed database at massive scale (HubSpot’s Data Infrastructure team).
-Now at Grafana Labs, it’s building observability products in the cloud so other engineers get answers fast.
+At HubSpot, that’s building and operating the Apache HBase distributed database at massive scale (HubSpot’s Data Infrastructure team).

 Before all of this, I was on the other side of the table: using databases and observability tools to ship features to end users.